JupitersMight/DISA/README.md

 DISA (**D**iscriminative and **I**nformative **S**ubspace **A**nalysis), a software package in Python (v3.7) capable of assessing patterns with numerical outputs by statistically testing the correlation gain of the subspace against the overall space

+## Examples

+Two examples on how to use DISA are provided in the folder "Example", one using the yeast dataset the other using the WPBC dataset.
+Inside each of the datasets corresponding folder you will find a set of files and a folder.
+The python and jupyter notebook files provide the code to analyse patterns using DISA.
+The patterns are contained in the .txt files and the processed datasets in both the .csv and .arff files.

 ## Metrics

 A list of all the implemented metrics in DISA and the corresponding DOI.